ibrahimelnemr/property-finder-db/readme.md

 ## Files

-`script.ipynb` is the web scraping script that was used to obtain the data, clean it, and export to CSV using pandas dataframes
+* `script.ipynb` - web scraping script that was used to obtain the data, clean it, and export to CSV using pandas dataframes
+* `app.py` - running the GUI web app on a local server and querying the database to display the results graphically (Flask framework)
-`app.py` is the file containing the flask `create_schema.sql` contains the SQL code for creating the database `propertyfinder55_dump_final.sql` contains the SQL code for dumping the database onto a different server
+* `create_schema.sql` - SQL code for creating the database
+* `propertyfinder55_dump_final.sql` - SQL code for dumping the database onto a different server

 ## Instructions